pixl8/preside-ext-map-picker/README.md

 `suggestedMin` and `suggestedMax` define the *suggested* minimum and maximum values of the scale.
 If a dataset has values outside the range, the scale will be extended accordingly.

-`options` is an optional struct of additional options to apply to the scale, As elsewhere, each option should have as its key the full dotted path of the setting.
+`options` is an optional struct of additional options to apply to the scale.
+As elsewhere, each option should have as its key the full dotted path of the setting.

 Here is an example of scales in use: